Writing and Organizing Tests

 specify(name, config, fn)

 Note: Some configuration values are readonly and cannot be changed via test configuration.
-The following configuration values can be changed via per test configuration: Allowed config values
+Be sure to review the list of test configuration options.

 Suite configuration